Thermalization of gluons in spatially homogeneous systems: Rapid thermalization in the soft sector

-{\bf Rapid thermalization in the soft sector.} The soft sector maintains a thermal distribution with temperature $T_*$ during the entire thermalization process.
+The soft sector maintains a thermal distribution with temperature $T_*$ during the entire thermalization process.
 Let us first focus on very early times.
 In the inelastic kernel with the LPM rate, the leading-order term in $1/p$ at small $p$ is given by

 with $I_a \equiv\hat{q}/\bigg(\frac{4\alpha_s^2 N_c^2}{\pi} \ln\frac{\langle p_t^2\rangle}{m_D^2}\bigg)$ and the derivative with respect to $p$ denoted by primes.
 Here and below we only consider the cases with $f$ dependent of $p=|\bm{p}|$.
 Neglecting the elastic kernel and the time-dependence of $\hat{q}$ and $m_D$, the BEDA admits an approximate solution